Tux (band): History

 The founding members of TUX, Dawn and Victor, were schoolmates at the Chinese University of Hong Kong.
 Dawn decided to start a band and went to Victor, whom she met in a school club, and they began writing songs at school.
 Victor later became the guitarist of the band.
 After collaborating on a song called "Nothing To You", which was later included on their first EP, the idea was accepted.
 They met Kevin, Ajax and Cat, with whom they found a shared interest in music, and the latter two joined the initial band.
 The band took off in September 2012, named with the simplified form of the Tuxedo Cat in memory of a pet once kept by Dawn, whose sudden death saddened her.
 The image of the cat also appears on the cover of their first EP, floating in a heaven-like blue.
 The image is also used on their website.

 In November 2013, one year after the band formed, TUX released their first EP TUX.
 It consists of six tracks, one of which, "Yellow Pills", was later made to a music video.
 Dawn has stated, "We are trying to make songs that sound underwater—like you are swimming in the sea alone."
 The launch was celebrated with gigs on 2 and 23 November.

-In 2014, due to personal reasons, the band broke-up for about one year.
+In 2014, for personal reasons, the band broke-up for about one year.
 Dawn and Victor re-formed TUX in the beginning of 2015 with Kevin (bass guitar) and Tak (percussion) joining the line-up.
 A second album by TUX is scheduled for release in 2016.